Origin: EarthBound Beginnings (Mother)

 It's so easy to say, "I will never fall in love again."
 It's a mantra I've repeated over the past year and a half, one that has only induced confusion and disbelief from those who've heard it.
 I do not wish to love because it's so scary to me.
 For every fairy tale romance that I personally witness, I can cite five more involving closed Facebook accounts, dramatic runaways and abusive relationships.
 The prospect of investing years into someone else only to end with heartbreak is pointless and far too risky for me.

-It's wrong to stereotype, I know, especially after having dealt with the most selfish drama queen on the planet (who was clearly influenced by unaddressed mental health issues, to boot).
+It's wrong to stereotype, I know, especially after having dealt with the most selfish drama queen on the planet.
 But when you've invested ten years of unrequited love only to be betrayed not as a romantic partner but as a best friend, it does something to your ego.
 Any and all conceptions of romance are ruined for you I do not see the point in any of it.
 I do not understand why people constantly shut out their friends over ill-fated romantic pursuits, and I do not understand why age-gap relationships are a thing, and I do not understand why some establish cruel hierarchies of power and control to foster distorted notions of love.

 It's all incredibly judgmental of me to say, as even the question of "why do people stay in abusive relationships?" often crosses my mind.
 If my decision to become a hermit hadn't already shown it, such statements prove that even I, too, am selfish.
 They're born from fear that I'll repeat my mistakes, and anger that things didn't go my way.
 The maelstrom of insecurities born from Asperger's, sensory issues and previous social encounters gone wrong seem to only cement the deal...